 A Guide for Creatives

-All artists and creators have that little voice in our head that we swear is trying to destroy us.
+We, artists and creators, have that little voice in our head that we swear is trying to destroy us.
+The good ol’ inner art critic.
 It chips away at our confidence with little digs like:

 “I’m not as good as the other artists.”

 “I’m going to fail.”

 Even the most successful artists have an inner critic.
 None of us are immune to negative thoughts.
 In my opinion, these negative thoughts are actually beneficial in some ways, but if you aren’t careful and don’t control your inner critic, that little a**hole can prevent you from pursuing any of your dreams.

 Since I have battled with my inner critic for years, I wanted to share with you how I finally tamed it.
 Now you can too.